Proektsoftbg/Calcpad/README.md

 ## Installation
 The installation is performed by the automated setup program [calcpad-setup-en-x64.exe](https://github.com/Proektsoftbg/Calcpad/blob/main/Setup/calcpad-setup-en-x64.exe).
 Follow the instruction of the setup wizard.
 The software requires a 64 bit computer with Windows 10 and [Microsoft .NET 6.0](https://download.visualstudio.microsoft.com/download/pr/a865ccae-2219-4184-bcd6-0178dc580589/ba452d37e8396b7a49a9adc0e1a07e87/windowsdesktop-runtime-6.0.0-win-x64.exe).
+You can also use Calcpad directly in the browser from our website: [https://calcpad.eu/Ide](https://calcpad.eu/Ide)

 ## Licensing and terms of use
 This software is free for both commercial and non-commercial use.
 It is distributed under the MIT license: